Disorganized Cops Handcuffed Innocent Black Teens at Gunpoint Multiple Times In Bizarre 2019 Incident, New Body Camera Video Shows

 “For a long time, it was really hard to go by police officers, have conversations with police officers,” he said.
 “It was a lot of anxiety or, should I say, overwhelmingness of that moment.”

 “Someone needs to be held accountable,” Quarnita added.
 “I guarantee you if it was two Caucasian kids walking down the street, the situation would have been totally different.
 But my sons are African Americans.
-It’s just a free for all.”MORE NEWS: Fears That Oak Park Apartment Could Collapse Leave Panicked Residents Scrambling To Evacuate
+It’s just a free for all.”MORE NEWS: Kyle Rittenhouse Takes The Stand In His Own Defense At Trial In Kenosha Shootings; ‘I Didn't Do Anything Wrong.
+I Defended Myself.’

 What happened to Jaylin and his family was documented by CPD as an “investigatory stop.”
 It’s part of a pattern of cases that CBS 2 found raised questions about how Black and Brown Chicago residents are treated by police.
 You can read that full investigation, Left in the Dark, here.